 People often ask themselves whether they need to employ a landscape designer for the garden renovation or improvement project they have in mind.
-Others may consider whether they are going to need a landscape designer for a particular construction project that they are working on.
+Others may consider whether they are going to need professional landscapers for a particular construction project that they are working on.

 With regard to hiring landscape specialist, it will certainly depend on the task at hand.
 Where one project might be specifically geared toward needing a landscape architect, another might need a couple of gardeners or labourers to do the grunt work so that your plan can be realised.

 Perhaps by looking at some scenarios it might help to know which particular one could use some real professional help and which one might just need a landscape contractor to help you with the project.

 You own a few acres of land and being a bit of a golfing fanatic, you’re thinking about designing a miniature golf course on the property.

 Are you going to need a landscape architect to help make this dream a reality?

 No doubt!
 This is definitely a project on which employing a quality landscape architect to work with you will be more than handy.
 Bunkers, greens, fairways, water hazards are all part of a golf course.
 You won’t need a Greg Norman design but some golfing challenges on the course would make it fun.

 You want to change your lawn layouts in both the front and backyards.